Other railroading information.

 Testing.

-Railroads in History chronicles 463 railroad complanies which were actually operated in Michigan at one time or another.
+Railroads in History chronicles 463 railroad companies which were actually operated in Michigan at one time or another.

-There are about twice as many railroad companies which were authorized by the State of Michigan, or incorporated under railroad and general corporation law.
-Many were "paper" railroads and never built.
+There are about twice as many railroad companies which were authorized by the State of Michigan or incorporated under railroad and general corporation law.
+Many were "paper" railroads and were never built.
 Some were "construction railroads" which were built and immediately sold to other railroads.

-This website covers only railroads which were built and operated.
-"Paper" railroads where construction was not begun are not included.
+This website section covers only railroads which were built and operated.
+"Paper" railroads where construction was never begun are not included.

-For a comprehensive listing of all railroad companies, see the two excellent volumes known as Michigan Railroad Lines, by Graydon Meints, and available through Amazon books or other book sellers.
+For a comprehensive listing of all railroad companies - built or unbuilt, see the excellent two-volume set Michigan Railroad Lines, by Graydon Meints, available through Amazon books or other book sellers.
 These books are also available through public library exchange.

-Stations and Locations are a compilation of cities, villages, hamlets, interlocking towers, industrial locations, logging camps, control points, and other locations along railroad lines in Michigan.
+The Stations and Locations section of this website contains a compilation of cities, villages, hamlets, junctions, interlocking towers, industrial locations, logging camps, control points and other locations along railroad lines in Michigan.

 Contact Us